MEET THE LAB

 In more than ten years working as a research associate in a structural biology lab focusing on protein degradation (Max Planck Institute for Developmental Biology, Tübingen and University of Regensburg, both Germany) Mira gathered experience in different DNA and protein associated techniques as well as organizing a lab.

-In her current position she takes care that we all can work in a smooth-running lab.
+In her current position she supports the group here and there and takes care that everyone can work in a smooth-running lab.

 M.Sc. in Biochemistry and Biophysics, University of Freiburg, Germany

 Lisa completed her Bachelor in Chemistry, followed by a Master’s degree in Biochemistry and Biophysics at the University of Freiburg, Germany.
 After gaining first insights into X-ray crystallography during her Bachelor thesis in the lab of Prof. Thorsten Friedrich, Lisa was interested in learning more about cryo-EM and therefore joined the Thomä lab for a research internship and her Master thesis.
 Since then, she is working on identifying the mechanistic principles employed by transcription factors to read out specific sites on nucleosomes.